-For the last SIHH 2010 show, the Swiss-based maker of ultra-luxury watches has presented a great number of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
-However, it was the splendid Roger Dubuis Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post art-deco” exterior that looked the most interesting offering for this year.
+For the last SIHH 2010 show, Roger Dubuis has presented a lot of, well, ultra-luxury products even including a model with a relatively rare “double tourbillon” design (and that one looked spectacular, I’d give them that.)
+However, it was the splendid Excalibur Tourbillon Minute repeater that offered a nice combination of classic complications inside wrapped into a “post-art-deco” exterior that looked the most interesting offering for this year.

-I am not sure whether the number of product is limited due to their limited production capacity or simply because the brand doesn’t see how a market in its current state can swallow so many expensive timekeepers offered by all sort of brands, both upstarts and established players, but the fact that there will be just over two dozens of them will surely keep resale prices higher than usual.
+It’s hard to tell whether the number of products is limited due to their limited production capacity or simply because the brand doesn’t see how a market in its current state can swallow so many expensive timekeepers offered by all sorts of brands: both upstarts and established players, but the fact that there will be just over two dozens of them will surely keep resale prices higher than usual.

-Like the rest of the Excalibur family, the watch comes in a generously sized 45 mm case with its fluted bezel clearly resembling the last year’s Breguet Marine Royale 5847 alarm wrist watch.
+Like the rest of the Excalibur family, this one, too, comes in a generously sized 45 mm case with its fluted bezel resembling the last year’s Breguet Marine Royale 5847 with its gorgeous alarm module.

-The Roger Dubuis Excalibur Tourbillon Minute repeater allows for on demand chime of the hours, quarters and minutes.
+The Roger Dubuis Excalibur Tourbillon Minute repeater allows for the on-demand chime of the hours, quarters, and minutes.

 Packed with all these complications and stopping just one step short of becoming a grand complication piece, the 415-parts movement is still rather thin staying within the 8.80 mm range.
 The fact is even more admirable if one remembers that the movement is capable of storing enough energy to power the watch for at least 60 hours without further winding.